 Is Help to Save worth it?

 It certainly is.
 This is a great way to encourage people to save at a time when interest rates are so low.
-But it is questionable whether people will continue to save once their 4 years is over.
+But it is questionable whether people will continue to save once their 4 years are over.
 However, it’s still worth trying.

 I do have a problem with the fact that people with no interest in saving could just pay £50 into the account, withdraw it immediately and 2 years later they receive a £25 bonus.
-Still, it’s an easy money spinner I suppose.
+Still, it’s an easy money-spinner I suppose.